 Specialised cells called C-cells in the thyroid gland produce a hormone called calcitonin, which is released into the bloodstream where it lowers blood calcium levels.
-The RET mutation results in increased growth (hyperplasia) of these C-cells in the thyroid gland.
-C-cell hyperplasia is present in 20–30% of the general population and does not necessarily lead to medullary thyroid cancer.
-C-cell hyperplasia is only relevant in patients who have been tested or are known to have the RET mutation.
+The RET gene mutation leads to increased growth (hyperplasia) of these C-cells in the thyroid gland.
+Increased growth of C-cells is present in 20–30% of the general population and does not necessarily lead to medullary thyroid cancer, unless it appears in people with the RET gene mutation.

 Over time, C-cell hyperplasia undergoes more growth and develops into medullary thyroid cancer.
 In the absence of other conditions or features associated with multiple endocrine neoplasia syndromes, this condition is now called familial medullary thyroid cancer.
-All familial medullary thyroid cancer patients with the RET gene mutation will develop medullary thyroid cancer by the age of 40.
+All familial medullary thyroid cancer patients with the RET gene mutation tend to develop medullary thyroid cancer by the age of 40 years.

-The commonest symptoms are associated with the nodule in the neck and discomfort felt as a result of the nodule.
+The commonest symptoms are associated with the nodule in the neck and the discomfort felt due to the presence of this nodule.

-Other associated symptoms can include flushing of the skin and diarrhoea, which are as a result of excessive production of the hormone calcitonin as well as other hormones.
+Other associated symptoms can include the skin appearing flushed, and diarrhoea, which are caused by excessive production of the hormone calcitonin as well as other hormones.

 The diagnosis is based on history of a thyroid nodule or lump and also specifically on whether the patient has a family history of any similar lumps or diagnoses of thyroid cancers in family members.
-This would provide strong evidence of a genetic link, which is important in further management and diagnosis of familial medullary thyroid cancer and deciding on future treatment.
+This would provide strong evidence of a genetic link, which is important in diagnosing familial medullary thyroid cancer and deciding on future treatment.

-It may also be necessary to obtain a tissue sample of the nodule to analyse what is happening to the C-cells within the nodule.
+It may also be necessary to obtain a tissue sample of the thyroid nodule to analyse what is happening to the C-cells within the nodule.
 To do this, a test called a fine needle aspiration of the thyroid nodule or lymph node is required.
 This involves using a small thin needle to obtain a specimen of the tissue in the lump or nodule; this can be uncomfortable, but not painful.
 The specimen is then analysed under a microscope to look for certain features associated with medullary thyroid cancer, such as a protein called amyloid and the hormone calcitonin.

 A blood test is carried out to measure levels of calcitonin, which are raised in medullary thyroid cancer.

-The definitive diagnosis of familial medullary thyroid cancer is made through genetic analysis of the RET oncogene.
-The presence of this gene signifies a strong chance of the patient developing medullary thyroid cancer.
+The definitive diagnosis of familial medullary thyroid cancer is made through genetic analysis of the RET gene mutation.
+The presence of this gene mutation suggests a strong chance of the patient developing medullary thyroid cancer.